Design: Packadore Collective

 SGK Anthem, Vrijdag Premium Printing, Generous Minds, Neurensics, Kurz and Merck have joined forces under the name ‘Packadore Collective’ to design and implement both desirable and sustainable packaging solutions.
-Their DeXel innovation is a flexible connected packaging solution to change consumer behaviour and reduce waste.
+Their Take Back design innovation showcases an innovative returnable and reusable takeaway packaging solution.

 More than 8 million tonnes of plastic is dumped into our oceans every year, which tells us all we need to know about the poor waste management of plastic and just how little plastic is successfully recycled globally.
 Single use plastics in many formats are due to be outlawed from 2021 – we need a better solution and fast.

 What if we could simply take back some of the plastic packaging we as consumers use?
 What if it could then be reused — extending the life cycle of the packaging and helping to reduce our negative eco footprint?

 The majority of takeaway meals are packed, transported and served in single use plastic containers, most of which is then either burnt or dumped in our oceans.
 On top of this, takeaway packaging is ghastly — it’s cheap, flimsy and however appealing the meal inside, the packaging completely detracts from the consumer experience.

 ‘Take Back’ conceptual packaging design innovation offers a simple and smart solution, one that not only reduces the eco footprint through use and reuse, but also one that positively enhances the consumer experience.